KWSmit/kwsmit.github.io/robot_projects/tictactoe_1.md

 LEGO colorsensor in Ambient Light Intensity Mode.
 The difference in value between crosses and open circles is to small to let the robot determine the right moves.
 Lighting conditions also have influence on the sensor reading.
 This is still something to improve.
-When you watch the video of MIke Koulouras you see that is can be done…
+When you watch the video of Mike Koulouras you see that it can be done…

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MIcjnmuTxCk" frameborder="0" allowfullscreen></iframe>